 Neither the online tickets nor the skip-the-line tickets include a guide.
 There are Acropolis audio guides available at the entrance for a surcharge.

-You can also download an app to your phone that offers Acropolis details, interactive maps, and information to the buildings and structures.
-Click here to download an Acropolis app to your Android.
-Click here to download an Acropolis app to your iPhone
+You can also download an app to your phone that offers Acropolis details, interactive maps, and information about the buildings and structures.
+Click here to download the Acropolis app to your Android.
+Click here to download the Acropolis app to your iPhone.

 The Best Acropolis Guided Tours